geb/geb/doc/manual/src/chapters/070-integrations.md

 > Note that this jar does not depend on JUnit, so you need to provide this yourself.

+A new browser instance is created for *each test method* (read below for how to configure the browser/driver created).
+However, since the [default behaviour is to re-use the default driver across browser instances][defaultdriver-lifecycle] the driver's cookies are cleared in the special JUnit `tearDown()` method.
+Because of this, be sure to call `super.tearDown()` if you implement `tearDown()` in your test.

 ### geb.junit3.GebTest

 The `GebTest` class extends `GroovyTestCase` and provides a `Browser` instance to work with.
 In a `GebTest`, method calls and property accesses/assignments are automatically forwarded to the browser instance, just like in the [`drive()` method][drive].